elotroalex/chiens/_texts/translation.md

 - {:.sp} The Messenger.

-- {:.i2} Insolent, you defy the First Consul!
+- {:.i2} Insolence!
+You defy the First Consul!

 - {:.sp} Toussaint.